thomast1906/DevOps-The-Hard-Way-Azure/README.md

 You're brought in to the company and team to make things more modern so the organization can not only succeed, but stay ahead of their competition.
 Management now understands the needs and complexity that comes with staying ahead of their competition and they know that they need to.
 Otherwise, the organization will fall...

 ## DevOps Solution
 The solution is to deploy the Uber API for the sign-up page.
 Currently this solution is sitting on a bunch of baremetal, but it's time to sprinkle a little DevOps on it.
+Although we won't be coding the application itself, we'll cover the deployment process using DevOps tools and methodologies.

 ![](images/uber.png)